Yahoo UK Modern Slavery Act Statement for the Financial Year ending 31 December 2021

 6. Training

-Yahoo Group has delivered training in since 2016 to assist its business development and procurement employees in recognising the risks of Modern Slavery and human trafficking in our business and supply chains, and to assist in the risk assessment described above.
+The Yahoo Group has delivered training since 2016 to assist its business development and procurement employees in recognising the risks of Modern Slavery and human trafficking in our business and supply chains, and to assist in the risk assessment described above.
 The training also focuses on the business development and procurement teams’ roles in interacting with Suppliers to improve our due diligence.
-The training is currently delivered in live sessions by members of our Legal team and most of the Yahoo's business development and sourcing personnel have been given such live training.
+The training is currently delivered in live sessions by members of our Legal team and most of Yahoo’s business development and sourcing personnel have been given such live training.

 7. Further actions and sign-off

 Yahoo continues to diligently review and, where necessary, update our contracts, policies and training program, and continually review our Supplier and procurement policies.
-Yahoo continues to remain vigilant to identify and mitigate the risk of Modern Slavery in its business and supply chains and in particular will continue to monitor its operations in higher risk jurisdictions.
+Yahoo continues to remain vigilant to identify and mitigate the risk of Modern Slavery in its business and supply chains and in particular continues to monitor its operations in higher risk jurisdictions.

-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes Yahoo’s slavery and human trafficking statement for the financial year ended December 31, 2021.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes Yahoo’s slavery and human trafficking statement for the financial year ended December 31, 2022.
 This statement has been approved by the board of Yahoo-UK Limited.

-For and on behalf of Yahoo UK Limited
+For and on behalf of Yahoo-UK Limited

 Signed version available at: